josh-wong/kindle-highlights-notes/docs/index.md

 2. Open the vault.
 3. Wait about 15 minutes for Kindle highlights and notes to re-sync.

-> **Note**
->
+!!! note

-> In order for this script to work properly, you must be logged in to your Amazon account within the Obsidian Kindle Plugin and have "**Sync on Startup**" set to enabled in the plugin settings.
+	In order for this script to work properly, you must be logged in to your Amazon account within the Obsidian Kindle Plugin and have "**Sync on Startup**" set to enabled in the plugin settings.

 4. Close the vault.